Virginia GOP won’t let Orthodox Jews vote absentee in Sabbath-day convention

 Seven Republicans are seeking their party’s gubernatorial nomination: state Sen. Amanda F. Chase (Chesterfield); Del.
 Kirk Cox (Colonial Heights), a former House speaker; retired Army Col. Sergio de la Peña; former think tank executive Peter Doran; businessman Pete Snyder; former Carlyle Group executive Glenn Youngkin; and former Roanoke sheriff Octavia Johnson.

-Several of them — Cox, Doran, Snyder and Youngkin — tweeted that they were disappointed with the committee’s decision, noting that the GOP often touts itself as the party of religious freedom.
+Several of them — Cox, Doran, Snyder and Youngkin — tweeted that they were disappointed with the committee’s decision, noting that the GOP often promotes itself as the party of religious freedom.

 Former Republican congressman Denver Riggleman, who lost his reelection bid in a nominating convention last year, called the decision “ludicrous and bigoted” on Twitter.